A mortgage for young people 35 years old and under

 The charge will not, in any case, exceed the amount of the financial loss that the bank may incur based on the fixed rate4.

-You can access the scheme if:
+You can join the programme if:

-- You are 35 years old or under.
+- You are under 35 years old.

 - Is in the Autonomous Community of Madrid.